Chunjee/graphicsearch.ahk/tutorial.md

 All searching methods return a ResultsObject, which is an array of all found graphics.
 If only one was found, it is still contained in an array.

-Each found graphic is an assiciative array with the following properties:
+Each found graphic is an object with the following properties:
 - 1: the X position on screen
 - 2: the Y position on screen
 - 3: the width of the graphic